scalar/scalar/documentation/integrations/dotnet.md

 ### Authentication

-Scalar supports different authentication schemes, such as OAuth and API Key, by allowing you to provide authentication information.
+Scalar supports various authentication schemes, including OAuth and API Key, by allowing you to pre-fill certain authentication details.

 > [!NOTE]
-> Security schemes and flows are derived from the OpenAPI document, not defined by Scalar.
+> The available security schemes and flows are defined in the OpenAPI document your app provides, not within Scalar itself.

 #### API Key